jabaridash/fundamentals/README.md

 # Fundamentals

-A small library that provides objects for simplifying the fundamentals of any Swift project such as:
+A small library that abstracts away the fundamentals of any Swift application such as:

 - Asynchronous workloads using `DispatcheQueue`
 - HTTP networking for JSON-based APIs using `URLSession`